SergeyKanzhelev/apmtips/source/_posts/2015-08-08-application-insights-for-desktop-applications.markdown

 }
 ```

 Finally, you want to know how many users of your application clicking this button.
 So you need to start tracking users and sessions.
-In my application I'm creating the new session every time user starts it.
-I also just use the user name from environment.
+In my application I'm creating the new session every time user opens the form.
+I'm using the user name from environment.
+You need to make sure that user names are unique enough so you'll get the real number of users.

 ``` csharp
 public MainWindow()